Skip to content

 Bastide des Barattes places its pool within an intimate property designed for 50 to 100 guests, where the pool terrace carries the warm-stone, Provençal-garden character of the bastide itself.
 The pool area feels like an extension of a private home rather than a commercial facility, with domestic-scale proportions that ensure the terrace is never overcrowded even at capacity.
 For couples who want poolside life to feel personal and unhurried, this bastide's proportions match the intimate celebration style.

 External catering is permitted, giving couples full control over poolside food and drink, from self-service rosé stations to structured Mediterranean lunches.
-The mid-range pricing makes this one of the more accessible pool venues in Provence for couples who want quality poolside facilities without the cost of a luxury estate.
+The mid-range pricing makes this one of the more accessible pool venues in Provence for couples who want quality poolside facilities without the cost of a larger formal estate.
 The farmhouse setting ensures the atmosphere stays relaxed throughout the weekend, with the pool terrace as the natural social anchor between events.

 Why We Love It